CERT-Polska/mwdb-core/docs/oauth-guide.rst

 If your identity provider is correctly configured to return the user groups in the OpenID Token, you can map automatically these groups to MWDB groups.

-To be able to use this method, you must configure MWDB with special environment variable: ``MWDB_ENABLE_OIDC_GROUPS=1`` or via ``mwdb.ini`` configuration field: ```enable_oidc_groups = 1```
+These feature can be enable or disable per provider directly in the administration interface.

+Three modes are available:
+- NONE: The feature is disable.
+The groups included in the OIDC Token are ignored
+- FULL: The user groups are fully managed by the list of groups included in their OIDC Token.
+  Users will be added to all the MWDB groups included in their OIDC Token and removed from the others whatever the groups providers of origin.
+  It means that a user can be automatically removed from local MWDB groups if these groups are not listed in their OIDC token
+- MIXED: The OIDC users are only added or removed from the MWDB groups of the current OIDC provider.
+  The local groups or groups from other providers remain unchanged whatever the groups listed in their OIDC token.
-You can filter the groups coming from OIDC using the environment variable: ``MWDB_OIDC_GROUPS_MATCH_PATTERN=(.*)`` or via ``mwdb.ini`` configuration field: ```oidc_groups_match_pattern = (.*)```

-This variable shall contain a regular expression used for group names filtering.
+You can filter the groups coming from OIDC using the parameter: ``OIDC groups matching pattern=(.*)`` This variable shall contain a regular expression.
+It is used to filter and map the external to internal group names.

-It shall include one matching group which will be used to perform the mapping with the name of the local group.
+Only the external group names matching the regular expression are managed, the other ones are ignored.

-The mapping between group names is performed using the environment variable: ``MWDB_OIDC_GROUPS_REPLACE_PATTERN=\1`` or via ``mwdb.ini`` configuration field: ```oidc_groups_replace_pattern = \1```
+The mapping between external and internal group names is performed using the parameter: ``OIDC groups replacing pattern=\1`` It uses the result of the previous regular expression to build the internal names.

-By default when this feature is enabled, all the OIDC groups are matched and the full OIDC group names are used for the name of the local groups.

-The new created groups are linked to the source OIDC provider used for the login.

-It helps to make the distinction between:
-- Local groups: Groups directly created with the MWDB GUI Interface
-- External groups: Groups linked to OIDC providers

-This is important to understand the different management modes explained below.
+Regular expression groups are supported.

 .. note::

-   You can for example match only the groups starting by MWDB_xxx by configuration the variable oidc_groups_match_pattern to ``MWDB_(.*)``
+   You can for example match only the groups starting by MWDB_xxx by configuration the parameter OIDC groups matching pattern to ``MWDB_(.*)``

-   And map these groups to internal groups as EXTERNAL_xxx by configuration the variable oidc_groups_replace_pattern to ``EXTERNAL_\1``
+   And map these groups to internal groups as EXTERNAL_xxx by configuration the parameter OIDC groups replacing pattern to ``EXTERNAL_\1``

-   With this configuration, the group name MWDB_MALWARE_ANALYSTS will be mapped internally to the MWDB group EXTERNAL_MALWARE_ANALYST
+   With this configuration, the group name MWDB_MALWARE_ANALYSTS will be mapped internally to the local group EXTERNAL_MALWARE_ANALYST

-The management of MWDB and OIDC Provider groups can be configured with the special environment variable: ``MWDB_OIDC_GROUPS_MODE`` or via ``mwdb.ini`` configuration field: ```oidc_groups_mode```

-Two modes are currently supported:
-- FULL: The OIDC users are added to the groups included in their OIDC Token whatever the type of the groups It means that a user manually added to local MWDB groups will be removed from these groups if they are not included in their OIDC Tokens.
-- MIXED: The OIDC users are only added and removed to the MWDB groups linked to the current OIDC provider.
-  It means that a user will keep his local groups whatever the content of his OIDC Token.

-By default the MIXED mode is used.
+By default this feature is disable

 Disable password-based authentication
 -------------------------------------